AlecVosika/Oura-Ring-Data-Puller/README.md

 ### Config.ini Setup

-Create a config.ini file in the src folder and copy the following into the file.
+Create a config.ini file in the project root directory and copy the following into the file.

 ```Python
 [config]